RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0275_Define_what_is_a_character.md

 (jmb)

+Some BIFs will be really difficult to define if we opt for grapheme clusters.
+See for example this document: ["Proper Complex Script Support in Text Terminals"](https://www.unicode.org/L2/L2023/23107-terminal-suppt.pdf).
+There doesn't seem to exist a reasonable way to decide what is the "perceived" width of a grapheme cluster (even if a grapheme cluster is _defined_ to be a user-perceived character -- in appears that there are some serious consistency problems in the Unicode usage of the term "perception").
+Hence, BIFs like CENTER will have to be (a) defined against the (false) assumption that one grapheme cluster = 1 space (and then their general utility, especially as formatting functions, will be greatly diminished), or (b) defined against some specifications which are inconsistent and immature.

+(/jmb)

+(jmb)

 An example of why we need to work with graphemes.
 Look at the output of this small NetRexx program

 ```